MaiiaVas/SkillFactory_projects/README.md

 # SkillFactory_projects
-My projectc for the Data scientist course in SkillFactory
+My projects for the Data scientist course in SkillFactory